cderv/raukr-2021-rmd-boost/README.md

 > I don't know about Makefile - Can I just use R and RStudio ?

 Yes you can !
 Just use the knit button in RStudio.
 The output filename could be different, but this repo is just about demo and toying with examples, so it does not matter much.
-You can also open the Makefile to see the R commands used.
+Otherwise, you can just use the `rmarkdown::render()`.